NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 Reference Period
 ^^^^^^^^^^^^^^^^^^^

-The reference partition's purpose is to establish a baseline of expectations for the machine learning model being monitored.
-The model inputs, model outputs and the performance results of the monitored model are needed in the reference partition and are assumed to be stable and acceptable.
+The reference period's purpose is to establish a baseline of expectations for the machine learning model being monitored.
+It needs to include the model inputs, model outputs and the performance results of the monitored model.
+The performance of the model for this period is assumed to be stable and acceptable.

 The reference dataset can be a reference (or benchmark) period when the